Nilesh425/personal-website/README.md

 When you host your personal website's code on GitHub, you get the support of free hosting through GitHub Pages.

-**The fastest approach** is to rename your repository `username.github.io`, where `username` is your GitHub username (or organization name).
+**The Fastest Approach** is to rename your repository `username.github.io`, where `username` is your GitHub username (or organization name).
 Then, the next time you push any changes to your repository's `master` branch, they'll be accessible on the web at your `username.github.io` address.

 **If you want to use a custom domain**, you'll want to add it to your repository's "Custom domain" settings on github.com.
 And then register and/or [configure your domain with a DNS provider](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/).